TimZoet/Alexandria-manual/types/type_descriptors.rst

     fooType.commit();

 A type descriptor can be defined through the :code:`alex::GenerateTypeDescriptor` utility.
-This generator takes a list of :code:`alex::Member` types which hold pointers to member variables.
-The order of these members must match the order in which the properties were created.
+This generator takes a list of :code:`alex::Member` types which hold pointers to member variables and a unique name by which to identify them.
+The names can be used for writing :doc:`/queries/extended`.
+Note that although in all these examples the unique names match the member variables of the structs, this is not required.

+The order of these members as past to the generator must match the order in which the properties were created.
 Also, the first member must always be the identifier.
 A type descriptor instance can be created from an :code:`alex::Type`.
 This will do a runtime check to see if the class members match the properties.

 .. code-block:: cpp

+    // Generate type descriptor typedef.
     using FooDescriptor = alex::GenerateTypeDescriptor<
-        alex::Member<&Foo::id>,
-        alex::Member<&Foo::x>,
-        alex::Member<&Foo::y>
+        alex::Member<"id", &Foo::id>,
+        alex::Member<"x", &Foo::x>,
+        alex::Member<"y", &Foo::y>
     >;

-    auto fooDesc = FooDescriptor(fooType);
+    // Create instance of type descriptor from alex::Type. auto fooDesc = FooDescriptor(fooType);

 Member Order